kerollayne-silva/EcoAssistente/README.md

 ## 📚 Study Notes

-This project was created during a learning event.
+This project was created during the 20ª edition of Rocketseat's Next Level Week, which I used as a basis to create my own project.
 You can also check out some personal study notes on HTML, CSS, JavaScript, and more in the [`study-notes`](./study-notes/web-fundamentals.md) folder.

 ## 🧠 Author